Salinas Grandes (Jujuy and Salta): Overview

 The region is of industrial importance for its sodium and potassium.
 It is also being explored for the lithium brine beneath its salt, 300100 ha of it were awarded to LSC Lithium for development.
-The exploitation of lithium reserves drew criticism from Indigenous community leaders for the steep decline in ground water levels, threatening local farming.
+The exploitation of lithium reserves drew criticism from Indigenous community leaders for the steep decline in groundwater levels, threatening local farming.
 Also, they regarded their right to have use and control over the land as violated.